wonderbird/wonderbird.github.io/_pages/computers-and-technology/video-editing.md

 When exporting HD videos I use the vimeo preset.

-As an alternative, for slow screen recordings in 720p I use the following settings:
+As an alternative, for slow screen recordings in 1080p I use the following settings:

-* vimeo 720p Format (1080p also works)
+* vimeo 1080p Format
 * Framerate: 25
-* Container: MP4
+* Format: MP4
 * Max.
-Bitrate: 1000 kbps
+Bitrate: 3000 kbps (for 720p videos I use 1000 kbps)
 * Audio Bitrate: 160 kbps
 * Multipass encoding (optional)